i10/tractus/README.md

 # Limitations
 We developed Tractus to work for most R files, but not all.
 Also, there are some hard limitations imposed by the RStudio environment.
 This means, Tractus has some caveats:

+- Tractus currently does not capture graphic output.
+This is because RStudio does not provide an easy way to access graphic outputs.
+Doing this would require storing the output on the user's hard disk, retrieving it, and displaying it in the web app.
 - The parser does not correctly handle R code with the following properties:
   - With `serve`, multi-line statements like typical `if`-`else` statements are not correctly detected.
   - Comments nested inside of statements are not supported.
 Only proper tail comments are supported.
 (E.g., `if (isOk()) # sanity check {...` is not supported.)
   - Nesting `if`-statements too deeply works, but degrades performance immensely.
+  - Tractus detects a few ways of subsetting and selecting data, but not all ways.
+This is a tradeoff we made to be able to build the app in a reasonable time, and used the results of the parser validation to identify the prominent ways to subset and select data.
 - The websocket server may occasionally not close connections completely, and might be inefficient.
 - RStudio does not offer access to the console, so the addin detects executed statements via the `history_database` file which might not always work correctly.
 E.g., if there's a second RStudio, it won't always detect all the R code in the session.
+- Navigating the R code using the visualization, i.e., clicking on a node in the visualization to select the corresponding statement in R script file, is not possible in this version of Tractus.
+This is because (a) selecting statements in an R script file that is open on RStudio requires using rstudioapi via the RStudio addin, (b) the RStudio addin should be run asynchronously for it to not block the R session, and (c) we cannot run the RStudio addin asynchronously because it needs to listen to the websocket for input.
+  - In the previous version of Tractus, attached as a supplement, navigation is possible, but the R session is blocked when the addin is running.
 - Code blocks are detected correctly when the comment is followed by one or more lines of code.
 But when a new line is interspersed into the lines of code, or between the comment and the lines of code, the detection is faulty.
+- Tractus visualizes blocks even if the entire block is commented out, since it currently does not detect if the entire block is a block comment for the next block or if it just code that is commented out.
 - RStudio's viewer pane has certain limitations: It does not support autocomplete of HTML text boxes and doesn't allow copying text to clipboard.
 - We also made a design decision for the visualization in Tractus: In situations where there are multiple parent dependencies, we pick the chronologically recent parent to retain a tree structure.
 A directed acyclic graph reflects the multiple dependencies more precisely, but our tree representation is simpler, and reflects the source code more precisely.